What is the Legal Age of Consent in Virginia?

 The legal age of consent in Virginia is 15 years old, however there are certain acts such as cunnilingus, fellatio, and anal intercourse which they can't consent to until they are 18 years old.
 Persons of relatively close younger ages (13-15 & 15-17) may be considered “consenting” under certain circumstances when engaging in sexual activities with each other.

+Adults are criminally liable for virtually any sexual contact with an individual under the age of 18 years old, which is known as Statutory Rape.
 In Virginia, rape and sexual battery are defined as “sexual intercourse or abuse, respectively, of a complaining witness against their will.”
 The state does not require “freely given consent” or “affirmative consent” in its definition of rape.
-At the age of 18, a person is completely able to consent to sexual acts in the state of Virginia.
-Persons of younger ages may be considered “consenting” under certain circumstances, but adults are still criminally liable for virtually any sexual contact with someone under 18.

 - People 18 years or older who participate in a sex act with a child 15 years or older can be charged with a misdemeanor if there is no other complicating criminal aspect of the encounter.
 It is a felony offense if a child who is 13 years old consents to sexual intercourse with a victim 3 or more years younger than the accused.